 How far can an EV drive on a full charge?

 This depends on the model of the EV.
-For more information, please see the link below for the Department of Energy’s Alternative Fuel Calculator (“EV Driving Cost Calculator”).
+For more information, please see the “EV Driving Cost Calculator” section linked below for the Department of Energy’s Alternative Fuel Calculator and Electric Vehicle Fuel Economy Comparison tool.

 Can customers use Green Power to charge EVs?